 Blue crabs are both predators and prey in the Bay’s food web.

 Over the past 60 years, blue crabs have dominated Chesapeake Bay fisheries.

 The Chesapeake Bay Program tracks the abundance of adult female blue crabs as an indicator of Bay health.
-In 2014, 68.5 million adult female crabs were estimated to be living in the Bay, compared with 147 million in 2013.
-According to a 2014 report from the Chesapeake Bay Stock Assessment Committee (CBSAC), the stock is depleted but overfishing is not occurring.
+In 2015, 101 million adult female crabs were estimated to be living in the Bay, compared with 68.5 million in 2013.

 Blue crabs use underwater grass beds as nurseries and feeding grounds.
 A drop in underwater grass abundance—due to warming waters, irregular weather patterns and pollution—has been linked to the decline of blue crabs.
 Research has shown that grass beds protect crabs from predators and boost their growth rates.
 Research has also shown that denser grass beds hold more crabs, indicating both the quantity and quality of grass habitat can affect blue crab populations.

 It is estimated that more than one-third of the nation’s blue crab catch comes from the Chesapeake Bay.
 Blue crabs—harvested as hard shell crabs, peeler crabs and soft shell crabs—are the highest-valued commercial fishery in the Bay, and bring in millions of dollars each year.
 Blue crabs also support a recreational fishery in the region.

 Since the 1990s, there has been a dramatic decline in blue crab landings, as watermen expend the same amount of effort to catch fewer crabs.
 This could be linked to “recruitment overfishing,” which occurs when large removals of adults result in fewer juveniles being produced.